miquecg/elixir-ide/README.md

 >
 > Building a portable IDE to run anywhere (as long as you’ve got Docker)

-### Characteristics
+### Container characteristics

-- System container based on Arch Linux
+- Arch Linux based
-- Includes all necessary packages and configurations (git, vim with plugins, tmux...)
+- Includes all necessary tools for development
-- Meant to be long-lived
+- Meant to be long-lived (stop/start)
-- Working codebase is shared from host via volumes
+- Codebase shared by host (bind mount)

 ### Guidelines
 - Automate tasks with [Ansible](https://github.com/ansible/ansible) as much as possible